PERAMRAMYA/ML-Project/README.md

 ---
 ---

-we have some of the functions in our project
+These are the  some  functions and topics we have used  in our project
 - [tkinter](https://docs.python.org/3/library/tkinter.html)
 - [tkinterplace](https://www.tutorialspoint.com/python/tk_place.html)
 - [tkinterentry](https://www.tutorialspoint.com/python/tk_entry.htm)